 Click to read more about Vesting Orders and Missing Freeholders

-If you don’t get the right legal advice, leaseholders could find themselves landed with a large legal bill and an enfranchisement which is going nowhere.
+If you don’t get the right legal advice, leaseholders could find themselves landed with a large legal bill and a shared freehold dream that is going nowhere.
 It’s just not a risk worth taking.